chinarjoshi/acronym/README.md

 3. *Encourages ergonomic names to your long commands*: typing `l` instead of `ls -ghAFG --color=auto` reduces typos and saves time

 ## Usage

+Only one person needs the `acronym` executable.
+All contributors can simply source the `.aliases.sh` file located in the git repository, either manually or with [autoenv](https://github.com/hyperupcall/autoenv).

 There are 4 operations (CRUD), and 3 database scopes.
 1. *global* defines aliases available everywhere.
 Default: `~/.aliases.sh`